pangpang20/gaussdb-python/docs/basic/adapt.rst

 Lists adaptation
 ----------------

-Python `list` objects are adapted to `PostgreSQL arrays`__ and back.
-Only lists containing objects of the same type can be dumped to PostgreSQL (but the list may contain `!None` elements).
+Python `list` objects are adapted to `GaussDB arrays`__ and back.
+Only lists containing objects of the same type can be dumped to GaussDB (but the list may contain `!None` elements).

 .. __: https://www.postgresql.org/docs/current/arrays.html